Code of Ethics

 - Quarter-finalist 6

 The values of X are assigned based on placement in what is considered the “playoff round” of an event.
-Where an event is initially seeded and played in round-robin format, the single-knockout round that follows is considered the playoff round (ie: Peterborough’s format).
+Where an event is initially seeded and played in round-robin format, the single-knockout round that follows is considered the playoff round.
 Teams that do not qualify for this round are assigned 1 point per win outside of the aforementioned formula (if any eligible wins were accrued in the round-robin or pre-qualification round).
-Similarly, for a tournament structured in event format (London’s format), events A-C or 1-3 are considered the playoff round, and are weighted by factor E. Teams that qualify for events 4-6 or D-F receive 1 point per win for round-robin (pre-qualification) play and additionally 1 point per win for wins accrued in their event (4-6 or D-F).
+Similarly, for a tournament structured in multiple event format, events A-C or 1-3 are considered the playoff round, and are weighted by factor E. Teams that qualify for events 4-6 or D-F receive 1 point per win for round-robin (pre-qualification) play and additionally 1 point per win for wins accrued in their event (4-6 or D-F).

 * U18 events derive points from this formula on a halved basis.